GameTec-live/msfamdisable/README.md

-##DISCLAIMER:
+### DISCLAIMER:
->>Doue to higher securety in Windows 11 this tool only works on Windows 10
+>Due to higher securety in Windows 11 this tool only works on Windows 10

 <h1 align="center">Welcome to ms-famdisable 👋</h1>